235u/proposals/SpeechToText/README.md

 >
 > If sending longer audio is a requirement for your application, consider using the Speech SDK or a file-based REST API, like [batch transcription](https://docs.microsoft.com/en-us/azure/cognitive-services/speech-service/batch-transcription).

-The Speech SDK might be used both on client- and server-side, using the REST API under the hood, in both cases.
+The Speech SDK might be used both on the client- and server-side, using the REST API under the hood, in both cases.

 > Thoroughly document code.

 I'm going to provide extensive technical documentation for the project in `Markdown`.
-The [service](https://docs.microsoft.com/en-us/azure/cognitive-services/speech-service/speech-to-text), its [Speech SDK](https://docs.microsoft.com/en-us/azure/cognitive-services/speech-service/speech-sdk) / [REST API](https://docs.microsoft.com/en-us/azure/cognitive-services/speech-service/rest-speech-to-text) are already very well documented; there won't be a lot of custom code to document (inline, in code, regarding self-explaining code).
+The [service](https://docs.microsoft.com/en-us/azure/cognitive-services/speech-service/speech-to-text), the [Speech SDK](https://docs.microsoft.com/en-us/azure/cognitive-services/speech-service/speech-sdk) / [REST API](https://docs.microsoft.com/en-us/azure/cognitive-services/speech-service/rest-speech-to-text) are already very well documented; there won't be a lot of custom code to document (inline, in code, regarding self-explaining code).

 See [this code sample](https://github.com/Azure-Samples/cognitive-services-speech-sdk/blob/master/quickstart/csharp/dotnetcore/from-microphone) on GitHub: